NoLieNoSean/NoNotes/content/Notes/LEC ALG4 3.md

 tags:
   - ALG4
   - Lecture
+  - Processed
 ---
-# Properties of free modules
+# Projective modules

 > [!Proposition]
 > Let $\alpha:M\to N$ be a surjective $R$-module homomorphism, and let $\varphi:F\to N$ be a $R$-module homomorphism with $F$ [[LEC ALG4 2#^552c68|free]].
 Then, there exists an $R$-module homomorphism $\tilde{\varphi}:F\to M$ such that the following diagram commutes.